Here you have a 3 course traditional dinner, an open bar where you can order drinks with no extra charge.

 After that, you will drive to Sighisoara Medieval Citadel, Dracula’s birthplace.

-Accommodate in a 3* or 4* medieval hotel or choose to stay in a 5* hotel.
+Accommodate in a 3* or 4* medieval hotel.

 Just let us know in advance so that we can make the arrangements for your Dracula tour from Sibiu.